kellyselden/ember-i18n-inject/README.md

 * `ember build`

-For more information on using ember-cli visit [http://www.ember-cli.com/](http://www.ember-cli.com/).
+For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).